wsieroci/wsieroci.github.io/_posts/2015-12-05-es6-generators-and-go-with-david-nolen.markdown

 }
 {% endhighlight %}

-Now we can change "putting thread" code and do something what would have not really worked without changes:
+Now we can change "taking thread" code to postpone it's execution and do something what would have not really worked without changes:

 {% highlight javascript %}
 setTimeout(